NativeScript/docs-v7/using-latest.md

 When such a case happens, the [ios](https://github.com/NativeScript/ios-runtime) and [android](https://github.com/NativeScript/android-runtime) runtimes must be built and updated via the CLI command of:
 `tns platform update android/ios --frameworkPath=[Path-to-Runtime-Package]`

+## Building the runtimes
+As the NativeScript framework gets distributed via npm, the runtimes are also packed as npm packages.
+For consistency reasons, the native builds (ant/xcode-build) are wrapped by grunt builds, that do the job.

+## Building the android runtime
+The [android runtime](https://github.com/NativeScript/android-runtime) depends on the [android-metadata-generator](https://github.com/NativeScript/android-metadata-generator).

+Provided you have all the dependencies set, the easiest way to have the android runtime built is clone the two repos to a single folder, so that the two are sibling folders, `cd` into the `android-runtime` folder and run `grunt`.

+The resulting tns-android-x.x.x.tgz package will get created in the `dist` folder.

+# Building the ios runtime

+Follow the instructions on setting up the dependencies for building the [ios runtime](https://github.com/NativeScript/ios-runtime) in the repository README, then run `grunt package`.

+The built tns-ios-x.x.x.tgx package will get created in the `dist` folder.